lorenzo-stoakes/stanford-algo/01_introduction.md

 A fast algorithm is one where the worst-case running time grows slowly with the input size.

 We want a sweet spot - between mathematical tractability and predictive power.
-Worst-case asymptotic analysis fits this role.
+Worst-case asymptotic analysis fits this role nicely.

-What do we mean by the running time growing slowly with input size?

 Our Holy grail is running time growing linearly with input size, or at least as close to it as we can manage.